 A combo amp is a combination of an amplifier and speaker all in one.
 Where a head and cab are two separate devices that get connected together in order to operate.
 Choosing the right one depends on the power output you need and the overall weight of your guitar rig.

-In this article, we are going to explore both options to see how they differ and which choice might be a good fit for electric guitars.
+In this article, we are going to explore both options.
+All done to see how they differ and which choice might be a good fit for electric guitars.

 Main Differences Between Combo Amp vs Head and Cab

 The main difference between a combo amp and a head and cab is that one comes with a built-in speaker.
 A combo amp provides a player with an amplifier and speaker all in one case.
-The head and cab are separate products that need to be connected together in order to obtain the same result.
+The head and cab are separate products.
+They need to be connected together in order to obtain the same result.

-Combo amps are usually lighter and more portable than head and cab setups, depending on the design.
+Combo amps are usually lighter and more portable than head and cab setups.
+But this all depends on the design.
 They’re great for players who move around a lot or need to be able to pack up their gear quickly.
 On the other hand, head and cab setups offer more power and flexibility.

 What Is a Combo Amp?

-Combo amps come in all shapes and sizes, can have one, two, or even four speakers, and can be as small as a lunchbox or as large as a refrigerator.
+Combo amps come in all shapes and sizes.
+They can have one, two, or even four speakers.
+They can be as small as a lunchbox or as large as a refrigerator.

-They are popular because they’re usually lighter and more portable than head and cab setups, which is very convenient.
+These are popular because they’re usually lighter and more portable.
+Especially when compared to head and cab setups, which is very convenient.
 That’s not always the case, though.
 Some combo amps are heavy and can be cumbersome.
 This can make them very hard to move around, especially if they have 2 or more speakers.

-Combo amplifiers are also popular because they’re usually less expensive than head and cab setups.
-Although this depends on the manufacturer, the design, and how many speakers are included.
+Combo amplifiers are also popular.
+This is because they’re usually less expensive than head and cab setups.
+Although this depends on the manufacturer and the design.
+Plus, the number of speakers that are included.
 But it’s common for players to buy a 22-watt combo and use it as a practice amp.

 Pros and Cons of Combo Amps